HankKung/Auto-Dynamic-DeepLab/README.md

 # Dynamic-AutoDeepLab

 Dynamic-Auto-DeepLab performs three-stage training by firstly searching for the architecture.
 Second, train the model with the searched network architecture.
+Third, train earlier-exit-decision.

 **Modifiy path to your Cityscapes in mypath.py**